dfinity/portal/docs/developer-docs/integrations/rosetta/hotkeys.md

 72dc0fedfd5db353bbdcf67af951
 ```

-We need to keep only the last 32 bytes of the public key:
+You need to keep only the last 32 bytes of the public key:

 `xxd -s 12 -c 32 -p public.der`